 May 2026 update: adult traffic is no longer only showing up as incoming referral traffic for some crypto exchanges.
-In several cases, SimilarWeb referral data also shows exchange traffic going out to adult websites.
+In several cases, SimilarWeb referral data also shows crypto exchange traffic going out to adult websites.

 This is not audience-interest overlap.
-This is not about exchange visitors also browsing adult websites somewhere else on the internet.
+This is not about crypto exchange visitors also browsing adult websites somewhere else on the internet.

 This is direct referral traffic visible in SimilarWeb: adult websites sending traffic to crypto exchanges, and crypto exchanges sending traffic back out to adult websites.
 In most exposed cases, the adult footprint is visible in both directions.

 The table below shows selected examples from May 2026 SimilarWeb referral data.
-This is not a full list of every exchange.
-It is a snapshot of visible adult traffic footprints across several major and mid-tier exchange profiles.
+This is not a full list of every crypto exchange.
+It is a snapshot of visible adult traffic footprints across several major and mid-tier crypto exchange profiles.

 | Exchange | Incoming Adult Visits |